chanyoonzhu/leetcode-python/index.md

         - eg. 3-Longest Substring Without Repeating Characters | 159-Longest Substring with At Most Two Distinct Characters | 340.
 Longest Substring with At Most K Distinct Characters | 992-Subarrays with K Different Integers | 395.
 Longest Substring with At Least K Repeating Characters; 76,1234; similar:904;1004-Max Consecutive Ones III;1358-Number of Substrings Containing All Three Characters;1839-Longest Substring Of All Vowels in Order
     - subarray sum with a target: sliding window with prefix-sum / two pointers
         - eg: 209,930,1658
+    - use a sliding window to keep the running sum of last n items: 837-New 21 Game
 - tips:
     - can use monotonically decreasing queue to keep track of the max/min in window.
 Suitable for when the window size is large. eg.239,1696